Skip to content

 Understanding real-time data needs

-One of the key aspects of adopting real-time middleware like Kafka and real-time processing with Flink is to assess what real-time means for each ML features needed for an agent.
+One of the key aspects of adopting real-time middleware, like Kafka and real-time processing with Flink, is to assess what real-time means for each ML features needed for an agent.

 Try to assess the following requirements:

-• Analytics data needed by end-user process
+• Analytics data needed by end-user process for feature engineering and inference use cases

 • Next best action to take in real-time